outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - he thought it would act like a talisman to protect him from rape or unwanted pregnancy
           - he was told by a foreign holy man that it would protect him from infertility (has association with 'wise foreigner' stereotype)
         - removing a point/agency (had the clingiest underwear/reproductive organs known to mankind)
+        - fitting with existing systems without obvious contradictions
+          - 'using existing phrases in a new way with minimal distortions' is surprising bc its unlikely to find a new distortion of an existing component that someone hasnt tried, so the simpler the better for this type

       - these can be used to filter for other non-comedy problems
         - surprise as a learning/prediction tool